Jellicoe's War

 Overview

-Jellicoe's War: The U-boat Threat in World War One and the Question of Convoy is a fresh look at the undersea war as a whole and all the complex factors bearing on the campaign, only one of which was convoy.
-Its analysis is original, and its conclusions thought provoking – an important contribution to the naval history of the Great War.
+Jellicoe's War: The U-boat Threat in World War One and the Question of Convoy is a fresh look at the undersea war as a whole and the complex factors bearing on the campaign, only one of which was Convoy.
+The result is a work of original analysis and thought provoking conclusions, abundantly illustrated with relevant maps, diagrams and photographs.
+A final seal of approval is the book’s foreword written by former submariner, Admiral James “Jamie” Foggo, USN (Ret).

 About the Author